 Insurance While Living in Tijuana

 Speaking of healthcare, another thing to consider while living in Tijuana is that your US health insurance most likely won’t cover you while you’re in Mexico.
-Even though healthcare is much cheaper in Mexico, you may want to consider purchasing travel insurance so you are covered in case of a catastrophe.
+Even though healthcare is much cheaper in Mexico, you may want to consider purchasing private insurance or travel insurance so you are covered in case of a catastrophe.

 Do You Need to Speak Spanish to Live in Tijuana?